Abhinav-VS21/Dory/README.md

-# Project Name
+# Dory

-A brief description of your project.
+A file Manager with a focus on programmers and minimilism

 ## Requirements